 Yes, it’s fast.
 Yes, it has a gorgeous gold coat covered in beautiful black spots.
 Yes, it lives a solitary lifestyle.

 This is all common knowledge but, what do we learn about this magnificent beast when we dig a little deeper?
+Can the cheetah climb trees?
+Can cheetahs retract their claws?

 Let’s take a look at some of the more surprising cheetah facts.

-1. Cheetah Facts About Weight and Size
+1. Fun Facts About Cheetahs: Weight and Size

-Although less physically imposing than a lion, a larger than life cheetah weighs in at a mildly unimpressive 60-70 kg.
+Although less physically imposing than a lion, a larger-than-life cheetah weighs in at a mildly unimpressive 60-70 kg.
 When you consider that this is equivalent to that of an average female human, it doesn’t quite strike fear into the heart.

-Factor in a height of 90 cm from ground to shoulder and the cheetah does not cast the biggest shadow over the African savanna.
+Factor in a height of 90 cm from the ground to shoulder and the cheetah does not cast the biggest shadow over the African savanna.

-Although you may think cheetahs lack in height, weight and overall girth, they have enough fur to feature 2000 spots!
+Although you may think cheetahs lack in height, weight, and overall girth, they have enough fur to feature 2000 spots!
 And the cheetah compensates for any shortcomings through sheer speed and velocity.

 No other land mammal can cross the ground faster.